-The Sentencing Council has launched a public consultation to help determine its future direction, balancing its priorities against limited resources.
+The Sentencing Council has launched a public consultation (external link, opens in a new tab) to help determine its future direction, balancing its priorities against limited resources.
 The Council is using the opportunity of its 10th anniversary to take stock of its achievements and consider where it should focus its efforts over the next 10 years.

 The consultation, which will run from 10 March to 9 June 2020, is seeking views from consultees across the criminal justice system (CJS) on how it should shape and prioritise five principal areas of activity.